maryryan/marymyan-netlify-website/content/authors/admin/_index.md

 ---
-bio: My research interests include group sequential design and clinical trials, with applications in Alzheimer's Disease biomarker discovery, as well as cluster randomized trials.
+bio: My research interests include group sequential design and clinical trials, with applications in Alzheimer's Disease biomarker discovery, as well as pragmatic and cluster randomized trials.
 education:
   courses:
   - course: PhD in Statistics